avoss/ankijazz/README.md

 KeySignature simplified:
 - MM uses signature of parallel Dorian

-## TODO
-- migrate to junit 5

-# Anki

-### TODO
-Decks:
-- learn enharmonics Ab -> G# etc
-- learn relative minor/major
-- spell scales w/o notation
-- parent scales (done)
-- spell types (done?)

-### Midi
-- know your fretboard: single note, natural, flat, sharps, all keys.
-  - in different fretboard positions.
-  - single note on every string strings

-## features:
-- since not answering a single word which is fast, playing a scale or chord progression takes time.
-Need to adjust settings.
-Here are mine:
-  - preferences -> scheduling: use new 2.1 scheduler and select "show new cards after review" to make sure repetition is completed even if you don't have time for new cards on a certain day
-  - in deck options change learning steps from "1 10" to "20 1440" and increase graduating interval to 3 days
-  - similar in lapses section change re-learning steps from "1 10" to "20 1440"
-  - in "general" tab change "ignore answer time" to at least 1 minute (or how long it takes to play a scale or some chords)
-- meldodic minor is "jazz melodic minor", ascending and descending the same notes
-- melodic minor notated with key signature of dorian
-- //diminished and whole tone are notated with flats / naturals only
-- minor 251 key = relative major key

 ## noteworthy
 - Ab/G# harmonic minor requires double-sharp
 - Db and Gb harmonic major require double-flat
 - CMMin, GHMin, DHMin, GHMaj and DHMaj contain both, # and b ??? double check!

-## done
-- symbol b and # replace with unicode -> fonts don't support this